-During 'Getting Down to Work' week (week 3 of Semester 1) Good Start will show students how to take their studies seriously, be responsible for their own learning and succeed while studying at third level.
+The focus of Good Start during your third week will be on 'Getting Down to Work', showing students how to take their studies seriously, be responsible for their own learning and succeed while studying at third level.

-The Good Start Ambassadors put together some great advice on 'Getting Down To Work' personally, socially and academically during your first week in CIT below...
+The Good Start Ambassadors put together some great advice on 'Getting Down To Work' personally, socially and academically during your first week in MTU below...

 Getting Down To Work - Academically

-Now that you are in third-level education, it’s your responsibility to use the resources available to you, for example the CIT Library has tips on the referencing system and study guides that might be relevant to you during your studies
+Now that you are in third-level education, it’s your responsibility to use the resources available to you, for example the MTU Library has tips on the referencing system and study guides that might be relevant to you during your studies.

 You may falter at times throughout the year and you may lose focus but it’s never too late to get into a good study routine, the Academic Success Coaches have some great resources to help you get on track and be as successful as you can be